-The accessibility level of the anonymous access type of an access discriminant is the same as that of the containing object or associated constrained subtype.
+• The accessibility level of the anonymous access type of an access discriminant is the same as that of the containing object or associated constrained subtype.

-- The accessibility level of the anonymous access type defined by an access_definition of an object_renaming_declaration is the same as that of the renamed object (view). - The accessibility level of the anonymous access type of an access discriminant specified for a limited type is the same as the containing object or associated constrained subtype.
-For other components having an anonymous access type, the accessibility level of the access type is the same as the level of the containing composite type.
+- The accessibility level of the anonymous access type defined by an access_definition of an object renaming declaration is the same as that of the renamed view. - The accessibility level of the anonymous access type of a component is that of the master that elaborated its access_definition.
+This is the same as the level of the type whose definition encloses the access_definition except in the case of an access discriminant specified for a limited type, in which case it is the same as that of the containing object or associated constrained subtype.

-• The accessibility level of the anonymous access type of an access parameter is the same as that of the view designated by the actual.
+The accessibility level of the anonymous access type of an access parameter is the same as that of the view designated by the actual.
 If the actual is an allocator, this is the accessibility level of the execution of the called subprogram.

-- The accessibility level of the anonymous access type of an access parameter specifying an access-toobject type is the same as that of the view designated by the actual.
-If the actual is an allocator, this is the accessibility level of the execution of the called subprogram. - The accessibility level of the anonymous access type of an access parameter specifying an access-tosubprogram type is infinite. - The accessibility level of the anonymous access type of an access result type (see 6.5) is the same as that of the associated function or access-to-subprogram type.
+- The accessibility level of the anonymous access type of an access parameter specifying an access-toobject type is the same as that of the view designated by the actual. - The accessibility level of the anonymous access type of an access parameter specifying an access-tosubprogram type is infinite. - The accessibility level of the anonymous access type of an access result type (see 6.5) is the same as that of the associated function or access-to-subprogram type.